srishti-tech/SketchSphere/README.md

 * JavaScript – Interactive elements.

 ## 🌟 Future Improvements
-* Improve SEO optimization
+* Improve SEO optimization.
-* Integrate with a backend for dynamic content
+* Integrate with a backend for dynamic content.